 Eswatini can be geographically divided into three large zones.
 The Highveld is mountainous, wooded and can get quite chilly, the Lowveld is hot, dry African bush and the Middleveld is subtropical and somewhere in between.
 As far as I’m concerned, Swaziland’s most beautiful landscape can be found in Malolotja Nature Reserve.
 This is the largest protected area in the country, and full of wind-shaped rock formations, vast mountain plains and the occasional waterfall.
 It’s full of antelopes and birds, and the ideal environment for a brisk hike.
 Want to keep it a bit more adventurous?
 Take the canopy tour and soar through the treetops from rock face to rock face.
 Another shorter but worthwhile walk in the area, is the one to the Nsangwini Rock Art.
 You’ll descent a mountain path in the middle of nowhere until you get to an overhanging rock.
 On it, you’ll find original rock drawings older than Christ.
-Worth the trip.
+Worth the detour indeed.

 3. Find the rest of the big five in Hlane National Park